nicetryharshit/strm-scout/README.md

 STRM Inspector is a Tauri 2 desktop app for opening, inspecting, and exporting `.strm` image streams.

-It runs locally and works without Unity.
-You can drag a `.strm` file into the window or use the file picker, then browse the stream frame by frame, inspect named sections, play the animation, and export PNGs.

 ## What it does

 - Loads STRM version 2 files